smings/last-email-address-validator/README.txt

 * [Formidable Forms](https://wordpress.org/plugins/formidable/) tested up to 4.09.01 (300,000+ Installations)
 * [Kali Forms](https://wordpress.org/plugins/kali-forms/) tested up to 2.2.9 (30,000+ installations)

 which gives LEAV a current plugin reach of 15,330,000+ WordPress installtions.
-And these numbers only cover the freely available plugin installtions from the plugin marketplace on WordPress.org/plugins.
+And these numbers only cover the freely available plugin installations from the plugin directory on [WordPress.org/plugins](https://wordpress.org/plugins).

 Additionally to the email validation and filter features, LEAV let's you control whether you want to allow pingbacks & trackbacks.
-Pingbacks and trackbacks unfortunately don't come with email addresses that could be validated
+Pingbacks and trackbacks unfortunately don't come with email addresses that could be
+validated:
 * [WordPress Trackbacks](https://www.wpbeginner.com/beginners-guide/what-why-and-how-tos-of-trackbacks-and-pingbacks-in-wordpress/)
 * [WordPress Pingbacks](https://www.wpbeginner.com/beginners-guide/what-why-and-how-tos-of-trackbacks-and-pingbacks-in-wordpress/)